 Outside British India, but often included within the sphere of the presidencies/provinces, were the hundreds of protectorates or 'princely states'.
 These were indirectly ruled states, the largest being Hyderabad, Kashmir, and Mysore.
 The others were either collected into agencies - which might in turn contain other smaller agencies - or fell under the sway of the provinces.

 Turkey enters World War II

 Turkey declared war on Germany and Japan, joining World War II on the side of the Allies.
 This was in response to the Yalta Conference declaration that only states formally at war with the Axis by 1 March 1945 would be admitted to the United Nations.
-Egypt, Syria, Lebanon, and Saudi Arabia followed suit in the following days.
+Egypt, Syria, Lebanon, and Iran followed suit in the following days.

 Japanese coup in French Indochina

 In Operation Bright Moon, Japan launches a surprise attack against French colonial garrisons across French Indochina, successfully preempting any attempt those forces might make to mount an uprising in favor of the Allies.
 French colonial power in Indochina dismantled and replaced over the following months by Japanese-backed states - the Empire of Vietnam and the Kingdom of Kampuchea.

 In Operation Dracula, British forces mount an amphibious and airborne attack on Rangoon, capital of Japanese-occupied Burma, in an attempt to secure it before the arrival of the monsoon later in May.
 With the main body of British forces fighting the Japanese only 70 km away in Pegu, Gurkha units make a parachute drop on Elephant Point at the mouth of the Rangoon River on 1 May and secure the coastal batteries.
 The following day, the 26th Indian Division arrives from the Bay of Bengal, capturing Rangoon itself on 3 May.

 German Instrument of Surrender